julianlk522/julianlk.com/content/about.md

 <strong>Disclaimer</strong>: Views expressed here are mine, not my employer's.

 <strong>Disclaimer 2</strong>: I change my mind sometimes.
 (Wow!
 Blasphemy.)
 Don't assume any opinions given here are permanent.
-I'm also picky about wording and will adjust it frequently.
+I'm also picky about wording and will adjust it sometimes.